DNYFZR/docs/README.md

 ---

-This is a living document - sources might be added / removed as appropriate.

-Open to suggestions for additions / edits 😊
+This is a living document - sources may change at times.
+Open to suitable additions 😊

 ---